 Isn't Castel Sant Angelo worth visiting also to see rooms like this one with arms and armory on display?

-Isn't Castel Sant Angelo worth visiting to see this beautiful hall?, Called the Paolina room (for Pope Paul III Farense who had it decorated this way), it's full of Renaissance-era art, including a rendering of Emperor Hadrian on one wall.
+Isn't Castel Sant Angelo worth visiting to see this beautiful hall?, Called the Paolina room (for Pope Paul III Farnese who had it decorated this way), it's full of Renaissance-era art, including a rendering of Emperor Hadrian on one wall.

 In the papal apartments you will also find paintings by Luca Signorelli, Giulio Romano, Perin del Vaga and others of Raphael's school.